quarkly/community-kit/preview/docs/SocialMedia.md

 ### Social media

-The following social media are available for the component:
+The following social media channels are available for the component:

 -   Facebook
 -   WhatsApp